ehuston/salesforce_stream/README.md

 node-streaming-socketio
 =======================

-Node.js demo that streams newly create Account records in Salesforce.com to the browser using socket.io.
+Node.js demo that streams newly createed Account records in Salesforce.com to the browser using socket.io.

 ### Node Module Dependencies